20th-century history of Kosovo: World War II

 Yugoslavia was conquered by the Axis in April 1941 and divided mainly between Italy and Germany.
-Kosovo was included mainly in the Italian controlled area and was united to fascist Albania between 1941 and 1943.
+Kosovo was included mainly in the Italian controlled area, and was united to fascist Albania between 1941 and 1943.

 After the Axis invasion, the greatest part of Kosovo became a part of Italian-controlled Greater Albania, and a smaller, Eastern part by the Bulgarian and Nazi-German-occupied Serbia.
 Since the Italian occupied Albanian political leadership had decided in the Conference of Bujan that Kosovo would remain a part of Albania, they started expelling and killing the Serbian and Montenegrin populations.

 Mustafa Kruja, the then-Prime Minister of Albania, was in Kosovo in June 1942, and at a meeting with the Albanian leaders of Kosovo, he said: "We should endeavor to ensure that the Serb population of Kosovo be – the area be cleansed of them and all Serbs who had been living there for centuries should be termed colonialists and sent to concentration camps in Albania.
 The Serb settlers should be killed."
-It is estimated that at least 10,000 Serbs were massacred and a further 200,000 expelled from Kosovo during WW2.
+It is estimated that approximately 10,000 Serbs were massacred and a further 70,000 to 100,000 expelled from Kosovo or sent to concentration camps during WW2.
 In the Nuremberg trials, it was established that the SS Skanderbeg committed crimes against humanity in Kosovo against ethnic Serbs, Jews, and Roma.

 After the surrender of the Kingdom of Italy in September 1943, the German forces took over direct control of the region.
 In September 1944 the Soviet Union declared war on Bulgaria and occupied part of the country.
 A coup d'état on 9 September led to Bulgaria joining the Soviets.
 As result in the early October three Bulgarian armies, consisting of around 340,000-man, together with the Red Army entered occupied Yugoslavia and moved from Sofia to Niš, Skopje and Pristina to blocking the German forces withdrawing from Greece.
 The Bulgarians operated in conjunction with the Yugoslav and Albanian communist partisans.
 Kosovo was liberated by the end of November.
 It became a province of Serbia within the Democratic Federal Yugoslavia.
 The Kosovo Albanians, who had been promised self-determination if they joined the partisans, rebelled and martial law was declared.
 It took about six months for the area to be pacified after some 20,000 Albanians under Shaban Polluza resisted integration of Kosovo within Yugoslavia.

-Jewish deportations during the holocaust also occurred in the area.
+Jewish deportations during the Holocaust also occurred in the area.